-The John H. Chafee Foster Care Independence Program (CFCIP) was initiated in an effort to improve outcomes for youth in foster care who are likely to reach their 18th birthday without having found a permanent home.
-The program provides funding to states to develop and administer programs designed to help ease the transition from foster care to independence.
+The John H. Chafee Foster Care Program for Successful Transition to Adulthood (the Chafee Program)1 was initiated in an effort to improve outcomes for youth in foster care who have or are likely to reach their 18th birthday without having found a permanent home.
+The program provides funding to states, territories, and tribes (hereafter simply referred to as "states") to develop and administer programs designed to help ease the transition from foster care to independence.

-The law that created CFCIP also required states to develop: 1) a system for tracking the services provided through CFCIP, and 2) a method for collecting outcome measures so that the effectiveness of the program can be assessed.
+The law requires states to develop: 1) a system for tracking the services provided through the Chafee Program, and 2) a method for collecting outcome measures so that the effectiveness of the program can be assessed.